scionproto/scion/doc/deploy/deployment.rst

 Step 2 - Generate the Required Certificates
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 For this tutorial deployment, a sample topology file has been provided.
-As part of this tutorial deployment, this file will be processed to generated the required crypto graphics keys.
+As part of this tutorial deployment, this file will be processed to generate the required crypto graphics keys.

-This topology file wdescribes the setup of the entire ISD environment including all 5 ASes and the associated network links between the ASes.
+This topology file describes the setup of the entire ISD environment including all 5 ASes and the associated network links between the ASes.
 The topology file of an AS specifies all the inter-AS connections to neighboring ASes, and defines the underlay IP/UDP addresses of services and routers running in this AS.

 The topology information is needed by Router and Control Service instances, and also by end-host applications.
 For more information on the topology files, see `<https://docs.scion.org/en/latest/manuals/common.html#topology-json>`_

 1. First, download the provided tutorial deployment topology file.
 This contains a concise representation of the topology drawn above.
 This topology file is available at: `TutorialDeploymentTopology.topo <https://github.com/cdekater/scion/blob/ietf118-hackathon/doc/deploy/TutorialDeploymentTopology.topo>`_ .
 Download the file to the scion01 VM.

 .. code-block::

    wget https://github.com/cdekater/scion/raw/ietf118-hackathon/doc/deploy/TutorialDeploymentTopology.topo

 The next step is to generate all required certificates by using the global topology file.
 Proceed as follows: